-Patent examiners make decisions on applications from inventors for patents to protect their rights on new inventions, designs and discoveries.
-A patent provides an inventor with exclusive rights to the profits from their invention for a limited time.
+Patent examiners use their technical and legal knowledge to make decisions on applications from inventors for patents to protect their rights on new inventions, designs and discoveries.
+A patent provides an inventor with the right to stop anyone else from using, selling or making their invention.

 You could be:

 examining the technical and legal aspects of a patent application to check against those already on a patent database